A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Nebular Properties

-Here we present direct-method abundances for RXCJ2248-ID3 using the measured temperatures and densities presented in \S~ref{sec:temden}.
 To calculate the total or relative abundance of an element, we determine and sum the individual observed ions and then apply an ionization correction factor to account for unseen prominent ionization states.
 The abundance of an individual ionic species, $X^i$, relative to hydrogen is determined as:

 where $j_{\lambda(i)}$ is the emissivity determined for the appropriate ionization zone temperature and density.
 Given the tendency of the optical density diagnostics to severely under-estimate the density in high-density environments, we instead adopt the UV-derived densities.
 Note that abundances presented below have not been corrected for the fraction of atoms embedded in dust.
-However, the level of depletion onto dust grains is expected to be small for the low metallicity of RXCJ2248-ID3 \citep[e.g.,][]{remy-ruyer14,galliano18,roman-duval22}.
+However, the level of depletion onto dust grains is expected to be small for the low metallicity of RXCJ2248-ID3 \citep[e.g.,][]{remy-ruyer14,galliano18,roman-duval22}. \citet{isobe26} also infer negligible dust depletion for RXCJ2248-ID3 based on the high value of Si/O that that they determine, but this is inconsistent with the value we determine below.
 Details of elemental abundance determinations are given below.